The Abominable Bride: Cast

-Sherlockian references
+Holmesian references

 Moriarty's stating "There is nothing new under the sun.
 It has all been done before" comes from one of Arthur Conan Doyle's original Sherlock Holmes stories, A Study in Scarlet.
 But also refers to the Biblical book of Ecclesiastes (Ch1 Vs9): "What has been will be again, what has been done will be done again; there is nothing new under the sun."

 Mycroft's mentioning of the Manor House Case references "The Greek Interpreter".

 Broadcast

 In the UK, "The Abominable Bride" pulled in strong ratings overnight, scoring more than 8.4 million viewers on New Year's Day for BBC One.
 The final, official consolidated rating after seven days was 11.6m viewers making it the most watched programme of the week in the UK.

 The episode was broadcast from 9 p.m. on BBC One, PBS and OTE Cinema 4 HD and in the United Kingdom it was simulcast in 100 cinemas nationwide.